kitdotnet/Common/README.md

 ## Common.ProjectManagement

-### Calculate

-This class contains a project cost estimator.

 ### ProjectAnalysis

-This class calculates the maths related to earned value management.
+This class calculates the maths related to earned value management and a task estimator.

 ---